AishwaryaBalajee/happiness-survey-analysis/README.md

 ```

 ## ▶️ Usage
-Open the notebook and run all cells:
+Change paths in the Config block of the notebook and run all cells:

 ```bash
 jupyter notebook full_code.ipynb